 Note: You do not have to wait for the conversion process to complete before using the backup disk.
 Additionally, you do not have to remain booted from the backup disk for the conversion process to complete.
 You can simply enable FileVault encryption, then immediately reboot from your primary startup disk and the conversion process will carry on in the background.
 Encryption will continue as long as the backup disk is attached. macOS doesn't offer a convenient method to see conversion progress, but you can type diskutil apfs list (or diskutil cs list if the applicable volume is HFS+ formatted) in the Terminal application to see conversion progress.
 Some users have found that conversion may not resume until you log in to an admin account while booted from your production startup volume, so try that if conversion appears to be stalled.

 Enabling FileVault on the destination means that the volume starts out unencrypted, and then over the course of several hours the data is encrypted in place.
-If the encryption conversion process completes successfully, then no trace of the encrypted data will be left on that disk.
-If the conversion process fails for any reason, however, then the data on that disk is potentially recoverable.
-If this is not acceptable, then we recommend that you exclude any sensitive data from the initial backup task.
+If the encryption conversion process completes successfully, then for most intents and purposes, no trace of the unencrypted data will be left on that disk.
+There are some caveats however.
+If your backup volume is an SSD, and if you delete files from the SSD prior to enabling encryption, then the SSD may automatically move the not-yet-encrypted underlying blocks out of rotation (for wear leveling), and those data could be recoverable by experts.
+Likewise, if the conversion process fails for any reason, then the data on that disk is potentially recoverable.
+If either of these scenarios is not acceptable, then we recommend that you exclude any sensitive data from the initial backup task.
 Don't exclude your whole home folder — you must include at least one folder from your home directory so that you can log in to that account on the backup.
 After you have booted from the backup volume and enabled FileVault, you can then reboot from the production startup disk, remove the exclusions from your backup task, then run the backup task again to copy the remainder of your data.
 Any data that is copied to a volume that is in the midst of encryption conversion will be encrypted immediately.

 If your backup volume won't be a bootable backup of macOS, simply right-click on that volume in the Finder and choose the option to encrypt the volume.
 If your Mac is running macOS High Sierra or later, please note that macOS will convert an HFS+ formatted volume to APFS when you enable encryption in this manner.